Temperature Dependent Mechanical and Structural Properties of Uniaxially Strained Planar Graphene: Model and numerical methods

 The relaxed equilibrium positions that have previously been determined for the given value of stress $\sigma$ correspond to a graphene sheet being at zero temperature, without thermal fluctuations.
-In order to simulate the system at finite temperatures, following a suitable energy-temperature calibration (see subsection \ref{section-E-T} below), we insert an additional energy density (average energy per site) $e_N$ on the relaxed $T=0$~K state.
+In order to simulate the system at finite temperatures, following a suitable energy-temperature calibration (see subsection \ref{section-E-T} below), we randomly insert an additional energy density (average energy per site) $e_N$ on the relaxed $T=0$~K state.
 This additional energy is initially provided as solely potential energy, in the form of small random displacements of each atom from the relaxed zero temperature positions.
-Then these displacements are properly scaled in order to adjust the added energy density $e_N$ to the desired value.
-During evolution the initial potential energy gets shared into kinetic and potential energy and finally the system equilibrates.
+Then these displacements are properly scaled in order to adjust the added energy density $e_N$ to the desired value corresponding to the simulated temperature.
+During evolution the initial potential energy gets shared into kinetic and potential energy and eventually the system equilibrates.

-In general, for the numerical results presented below we consider 10-20 different individual realizations of the randomly added initial energy, but we have selectively checked the robustness of the data when more realizations are used.
+In general, for the numerical results presented in the next section we consider 10-20 different individual realizations of the randomly added initial energy, but we have selectively checked the robustness of the data when more realizations are used.
 For each realization we calculate the temporal evolution of the various quantities of interest, and then compute the average of these time-series over the different realizations in order to obtain the time dependence of the considered quantities for the ensemble.
-We denote the averaged quantity over the different realizations with angled brackets, e.g. $\left\langle M(t)\right\rangle$ for the measurement of the quantity $M(t)$.
+We denote such an averaged quantity over the different realizations with angled brackets, e.g. $\left\langle M(t)\right\rangle$ for the measurement of the quantity $M(t)$.
 We may further determine the average of a thermally equilibrated quantity over time.
 In such a case we average both over initial realizations and over time intervals, and we denote the computed average by using both an overline and angled brackets, e.g. $\overline{\left\langle M \right\rangle}$ for a variable $M$ at thermal equilibrium.